PacificBiosciences/pb-assembly/README.md

 falcon_sense_option=--output-multi --min-idt 0.70 --min-cov 2 --max-n-read 1800
 falcon_sense_greedy=False
 ```
-During pre-assembly, the subreads are aligned and error correction is performed.
+During pre-assembly, the PacBio subreads are aligned and error correction is performed.
 The longest subreads are chosen as `seed reads` and all shorter reads are aligned to them and consensus sequences are generated from the alignments.
 These consensus sequences are called `pre-assembled reads` oe `preads`.

 If you wish to auto-calculate your seed read coverage, then it's necessary to enter your `genome_size` in base
 pairs, the desired `seed_coverage` as well as set `length_cutoff=-1` to force the auto-calculation.
 Alternatively,